AfterShip/deprecated-apps-spree/README.md

 	Spree::Aftership::Config[:api_key] =  "YOUR_API_KEY"

 Replace "YOUR_API_KEY" to your AfterShip api key.

+###3.
+Copy initializer

+      rails g spree_aftership:install

+###4.
+Install em-http-request to increase performance(Optional)
+Add following line to your gemfile

+	gem "em-http-request"

+em-http-request is an asynchronous HTTP interface so that the API requests will not block the http server.

 ---------------------------------------

-Copyright (c) 2012 AfterShip Ltd. , released under the New BSD License
+Copyright (c) 2013 AfterShip Ltd. , released under the New BSD License